 WELCOME TO WTCR 2021

-Evolving from the World Touring Car Championship at the end of 2017, the WTCR is administered by the FIA and promoted by Eurosport Events.
+Evolving from the FIA World Touring Car Championship ahead of the 2018 season, the WTCR is administered by the FIA and promoted by Eurosport Events.

 Some of the best drivers in the business, including experienced campaigners and young talents aiming for the top, compete in turbocharged TCR cars from brands such as Alfa Romeo, Audi, CUPRA, Honda, Hyundai, Lynk & Co and Renault.

-A Balance of Performance formula and tyres from Goodyear provide a level playing field, with power capped at 360bhp and speeds reaching 260kph.
+A Balance of Performance formula, sustainable biofuel from P1 Racing Fuels and tyres from Goodyear provide a level playing field, with power capped at 360bhp and speeds reaching 260kph.

 Significant cost-control measures help maintain strong grid numbers and allow privateer teams with limited technical support from manufacturers to fight at the front.